wdi-sg/activerecord-intro/readme.md

 adam.students.create(first_name: "Charlie", last_name: "Kelly", age: 31, job: "Owner of Paddy's")
 ```

-Once we get rid of this duplicate code in `app.rb` we can just run this seed file once and know our data is good.
+Once we get rid of this duplicate CRUD code in `app.rb` we can just run this seed file once and know our data is good.

 Now when we run our application with `ruby app.rb`, we enter into Pry with all our data loaded.